Coronavirus Service Disruption

 Planning committee meetings

 Ashford Borough Council held its first fully virtual Planning Committee meeting on Wednesday 22 April.
-The next virtual Planning Committee will be held on Wednesday 20 May.
-Please note that any member of the press and public may watch and listen to proceedings at this ‘virtual’ meeting via a weblink which will be publicised on the homepage of our website at least 24 hours before the meeting.
+The next virtual Planning Committee will be held on Wednesday 19 August at 5pm.
+Please note that any member of the press and public may watch and listen to proceedings at this ‘virtual’ meeting via a weblink which will be publicised on our home page at least 24 hours before the meeting.
 Members of the press and public may tweet, blog etc. during the live broadcast as they would be able to during a regular Committee meeting at the Civic Centre.

 Changes to delegations have been implemented in order to reduce the workload on the Planning Committee at this difficult time: